 What you say?!
 But I can get my child to talk when I ask questions.
 Asking too many questions can feel like they are being tested or worse yet like they are being interrogated.
 It can also limit the back and forth rhythm of a conversation.
 So use lots of comments (e.g., A big truck!) with a spattering of questions.

-Play can be a powerful tool to encourage development.
 I hope these tips will help you feel more confident when playing.
+Click here for five more tips to use play to encourage development.